-Mr. Harry Rudolf since being made a supervisor has invested in a new watch.
+Mr. Harry Rudolf since being made a super-

+visor has invested in a new watch.
 He says it is a dandy timekeeper.
 It ought to, Harry, it cost enough.

-Our sympathy is extended to S. Peterson, who just lost this mother.
-We understand C.
+Our sympathy is extended to S. Peterson, who just lost his mother.
+We understand C